karottenreibe/qwicky/README.markdown

         gem install rdiscount

-    or any of the other nice Markdown libraries, e.g. peg-markdown etc.
+    or

+        gem install rpeg-markdown

+    or

+        gem install bluecloth

-    I wouldn't recommend BlueCloth, unless you really think you need that, see [this Blog post] [1].
+    I wouldn't recommend BlueCloth, unless you really think you need that, see [this Blog post] [antiblue].
     (As you might have already guessed from the layout of this document, I prefer Markdown.
 But it's your choice.)